bml-research/Labcourses/cloning/cloning.md

 ### Day 2

 #### Agarose gel electrophporesis PCR product
-Check 5 μl of the PCR product on a 1% agarose gel. use an appropriate marker.
+Check 5 μl of the PCR product on a 1% agarose gel.
+Use an appropriate marker and use loading dye.
 You can find the procedure for agarose electrophoresis [here](../pcr/pcr.html).
+Use your phone to create a picture of the gel on a UV illuminator.

+>Be carefull with the UV illuminator.
+Use a protective mask.

-If your PCR reaction failed, you can obtain the PCR product from your supervisor.
-Incubate at 37ºC at 220 rpm in a shaker incubator for 3 hours.
+>If your PCR reaction failed, you can obtain the PCR product from your supervisor.

 #### Cleaning of the PCR product
 Clean up the PCR reaction according to the instructions of the kit to remove impurities.
 Elute in 10 µl elution buffer.